smartholdem/api-doc/source/includes/_rpclib.md

 Security Warning!
 All calls should be made from the server where RPC is running at localhost or 127.0.0.1.
 The RPC server should never be publicly accessible.
 </aside>

-## Get account balance from address:
+## Get account balance from address

 ```shell
 curl -X GET "http://127.0.0.1:8282/mainnet/account/{address}"